-This scenario is happening with increasing frequency across many industries, from manufacturing to healthcare to insurance to professional services to government.
-Large organizations are requiring all their suppliers and vendors to comply with security their own security model.
-These requirements typically include annual risk assessments, ongoing staff training, routine log monitoring, encryption of data in transit, and the like.
-Virtually every large company is now including these types of requirements in their contracts.
+This scenario is happening with increasing frequency across many industries, from manufacturing to healthcare to insurance to government.
+Large organizations are requiring all their suppliers and vendors to comply with their own security model.
+These requirements typically include annual risk assessment, ongoing staff training, routine log monitoring, encryption of data in transit, etc. Virtually every large company now includes these types of requirements in their contracts.

-If you supply to a government contractor (or directly to any military branch of the government), then you are required to follow NIST SP.800-171 – a security framework designed for contracts in the defense industry.
+If you supply a government contractor (or any military branch of the government directly), you are required to follow NIST SP.800-171 – a security framework designed for defense industry contracts.

 Why is this occurring?

 To understand why this is happening, first some context: